avecnavadita/Blog/_posts/2021-5-31-Nepal copy.md

 tags: Nepal Federal
 ---

-![](/Blog/_site/assets/images/nepal.png)
+Nepal is officially known around the world as the Federal Democratic Republic of Nepal, the official name adopted by the Constituent Assembly in 2008 after the abolition of a 240-year-old monarchy.

-Nepali(नेपाल) is a landlocked country in South Asia.
+Nepali (नेपाल) is a landlocked country in South Asia.
 Nepal has a diverse geography, including fertile plains, subalpine forested hills, and eight of the world's ten tallest mountains, including Mount Everest.
 Nepal is a multinational state, with Nepali as the official language.
 Kathmandu is the nation's capital and the largest city.

-Nepal is officially known around the world as the Federal Democratic Republic of Nepal, the official name adopted by the Constituent Assembly in 2008 after the abolition of a 240-year-old monarchy.
+![](/Blog/_site/assets/images/nepal.png)

 ## Constituent Assembly:
 A constituent assembly (प्रतिनिधि सभा) is a body or assembly of popularly elected representatives which is assembled for the purpose of drafting or adopting a constitution or similar document.